luiscruz/course_sustainableSE/2024/p1_measuring_software/g5_Notion.md

 2. Outliers present themselves in the data in the form of two data sets with very consistent power consumption, albeit with a higher and lower consumption than the other experiments.
 How these outliers came to be is not clear, as it could be due to a variety of reasons (e.g. Energibridge software).
 3. As the application has to interact via the internet it is subject to network latency and throughput.
 Creating variations in the energy consumption.

-There are also other limitations to our research question and experiment namely :
+There are also limitations to our research question and experiment namely :
 1. Wether the scenario we implemnted is realistic , we determined the flow based on popular features used on Notion.
 Of course real life scenarios differ quite a lot.
 2. Although the whole experiment is automated, accurately pointing out which part of the energy measurement pipleine consumes the most energy is difficult unless we isolate and measure each part of the Notion workflow set up.
 3. The distribution of data is not Normal even when we remove the outliers.